iv461/icey/icey/doc/source/parameters.md

 ## Declaring single parameters

-Parameters are are declared in ICEY similar to regular ROS.
-They model however the Stream concept and allow therefore to subscribe for updates like regular subscribers:
+You can also declare single parameters.
+They are Streams and allow to subscribe for updates:

 ```cpp
 bool is_read_only = false;